Browsed by

 I think it was last night when I was contemplating and I thought that everything that God did and does is because of love.
 He is a loving God.
 That is His character.
 What an honor it is to be recipients of that wonderful, awesome, great love.
 We are not deserving of it but He loves us anyway.

+This is something we need to be reminded of daily because it’s easy to think that God does not love us when hardships come.
 Sometimes we wonder if God really loves us or if He ever really loved us when bad things happen or when we don’t get the answer to our prayers.
 It’s easy to fall into the self-pity trap because things are difficult.

 However, we need to doubt our doubts.
 God loves us deeply that He will not let us stray.
 And if we ever do, He will “go to the mountains” just to find us and bring us back.
+God does not want us to doubt His love for us.
+That doubt is not from God so we have to rebuke them.

 Father God in heaven, help us to believe from the bottom of our heart that You love us, and that nothing can take that love away.
 Forgive is when we doubt Your love.
 Help us to respond to that love properly.
 In Jesus’ name I pray.
 Amen.